 Wheeler Army Airfield

-On your way to Wheeler Army Airfield, your guide will keep you immersed in the history of the era with vintage movie footage playing on the on-board movie screen, as well as pointing out points of interest on the maps and photos that adorn your vans “cabin”.
+On your way to Wheeler Army Airfield, your guide will keep you immersed in the history of the era with vintage video footage playing on the on-board movie screen, as well as showcasing other points of interest.

 The next stop on the tour is Wheeler Army Airfield, constructed in 1922, it was the site of several major historic aviation events prior to December 7, 1941.
 Among them, the first non-stop Mainland to Hawaii flight in 1927, the great Dole Derby air race from California to Hawaii, the first trans-Pacific flight from the U.S. to Australia in 1928, and the first Hawaii-to-Mainland solo flight in 1935 by Amelia Earhart.

 Wheeler Army Airfield was home to the 15th and the 18th Pursuit Groups, flying P-36’s and P-40’s.
 Today it is home to the 25th Infantry Aviation Brigade.
-You can photograph a P-40 World War II fighter plane used in the movie, “Tora Tora Tora” and drive along the flightline where Japanese dive-bombers destroyed and set ablaze hangars while fighters strafed rows of American aircraft neatly positioned on the airfield.
+You can photograph a P-40 World War II fighter plane used in the movie, “Tora Tora Tora” and drive along the flightline where Japanese dive-bombers destroyed and set ablaze hangars while fighters strafed rows of American aircraft positioned wing tip to wing tip on the airfield to guard against sabotage.

 “An outstanding day – both for myself, my wife and my two children.
 The guides’ enthusiasm and wealth